infinum/rails-handbook/Design Patterns/Form objects.md

 end
 ```

-If the form is valid, we create both models and redirect to success path.
+If the form is valid, we create both models and redirect to the success path.
 On the other hand, if there are any validation errors, we render the `:new` partial with errors.
 Everything here behaves like we are using an ActiveRecord model.

 ## Questions

-**Can I use I18n with Form Objects?**
+**Can I use I18n with form objects?**

 Sure, the same way you use I18n with ActiveRecord objects.
 Just use `activemodel` instead of the `activerecord` key in your locale files: